 - Peer Note Taker Request Form

 Students who are seeking to be tested for a learning disability and/or ADHD are encouraged to meet with ODS.
-It is suggested that students contact the Member Services Department of their health insurance provider and determine their in-network vs. out of network coverage for diagnostic evaluations.
+It is suggested that students contact their insurance company's Member Services Department to determine their in-network vs. out of network coverage for diagnostic evaluations.

-ODS provides the student with a diagnostic provider list of professionals in the Boston area who provide testing services.
+ODS provides the student with a list of diagnostic providers in the Massachusetts Area who provide testing services.
 The student is responsible for fees associated with diagnostic testing.